panmanio/panmanio.github.io/en/_posts/2021-04-23-setting-up-vim-for-blogging.markdown

 ## Other plugins

-There are more plugins that support the writers work, I present few that I have found particularly useful.
+There are more plugins that support the writers, I present some that I have found particularly useful.

 # textobj-sentence